 Yes.
 I have a booking form and contact that I require all couples to fill out before confirming the booking.
 This protects both parties.
 It ensures that I turn up on the day and you get your photos afterwards, and it ensures that I get paid on time!
 It also covers areas such as photo editing, cancellation issues and copyright policies.
 If you’d like to look through a copy of the paperwork, drop me a line and I’ll send it over.

-You receive the images on a custom eco USB stick.
+You receive the images on a craft eco USB stick.
 You get high res copies of the files for printing, and web res versions for online use.
 You get colour and black and white versions of each image.
 You also get a private password protected online gallery of the images to share with your guests, with the high res available for download.
 The gallery never expires, so you’ll always be able to recover your images should you lose them.

 I tend to stay for a couple of hours past your first dance.
 It does vary from wedding to wedding, depending on the level of activity.
 Rest assured that I’ll only ever leave once I feel like I’ve told the full story of your day.
 If you’ve booked me for a shorter day, my end time will vary depending on your timings, but I’ll obviously never just leave without checking in with you first.
 In this scenario, I can stay later for additional fee of £125 p/h.